-I began my adventures in Scrum and Agile software development in 2012 when the web development team that I was the manager of ran smack into all the problems and difficulties inherent in managing modern networked web application development using waterfall project management methodologies.
-Our solution was a grassroots adoption of Scrum.
+I began my adventures in scrum and agile software development in 2012 when the web development team that I was the manager of ran smack into all the problems and difficulties inherent in managing modern networked web application development using waterfall project management methodologies.
+Our solution was a grassroots adoption of scrum.
 We studied, we experimented, we argued and, in the end, we discovered that while we weren’t perfect, we were better off than any of the other development teams around us.
-In fact, we were so much better that we became their model for their own adoptions of Scrum.
+In fact, we were so much better that we became their model for their own adoptions of scrum.

-If you are considering adopting agile software development, then I have both what you need to understand before you begin as well as the experience and knowledge required to guide your adoption of Scrum from inception to successful practice.
+If you are considering adopting agile software development, then I have both what you need to understand before you begin as well as the experience and knowledge required to guide your adoption of agile from inception to successful practice.